 The picture above is from Hou Hai, a lake in Beijing where dragon boat racers congregate every year.
 In fact, wherever there is water and Chinese people, you just may hear drums beating and dragon boat racers on the water this time of year.
 What I do know for sure is that eating Zongzi sticky rice dumplings has always been a holiday tradition.

-You’ll definitely want to check out our Cantonese-style zongzi recipe, which our family has been making ever since I remember.
-But this year, we wanted to also share other types of zongzi we saw in China while visiting Shanghai.
+You’ll definitely want to check out our Shanghai-style zongzi recipe, which our family has been making ever since I remember.
+But this year, we also wanted to share other types of zongzi we saw in China while visiting Shanghai.
 Let’s get right to the important stuff and see some of the different types of Zongzi people eat in China and an amazing video to help you hone your zongzi wrapping skills.

-It all started with a visit down Nanjing Road in Shanghai, where Judy and I saw a long line of people and learned that they were waiting to purchase zongzi.
+As the Duan Wu Festival approaches during the month of June, you’ll see fresh zongzi for sale in Chinatowns everywhere and even at your local Chinese grocery store.
+For us in China, it all started with a visit down Nanjing Road in Shanghai, where Judy and I saw a long line of people and learned that they were waiting to purchase zongzi.

 Judy was a good sport waiting in line, so I had to take some pictures of her finally getting her turn to buy these sticky rice dumpling treats!
 It was still a few weeks before the holiday when these pictures were taken, so the line was quite manageable and we waited only 20 minutes.